dariovas/dai-lab-http-infrastructure/README.md

 It includes comments explaining the configuration lines for traefik in detail.

+We also configured access log to see which service respond to the requests.

 ### Why a reverse proxy is useful to improve the security of the infrastructure
 A reverse proxy can hide the topology and characteristics of the back-end servers by removing the need to expose them direct to Internet.